nowackig/ShiftKey/readme.md

 You are being asked to:

 - Design the Data-Model for Trax and create corresponding Database Migrations.
-- Implement the Eloquent Model Layer
+- Implement the Eloquent Model Layer.
 - Design a RESTful API to be consumed by the front-end using the mock end-points as a guide for the expected data format.
 - Implement the Controller(s) for the API and leverage them in the routes.
-    - Entrypoint for list of Trips should be written in clean SQL or using Query Builder
+    - Entrypoint for list of Trips should be written in clean SQL or using Query Builder (not Eloquent).
-- Remember to unit test your code
+- Add at least 2 unit and 2 feature tests.
 - Update the frontend’s /resources/assets/js/traxAPI.js file so that the frontend makes uses of your new API.
 Ideally, you should showcase your Laravel experience by using as many Laravel specific features as possible.
 For example:
   Scopes, Resources, Policies, Requests, etc.

-### Miles Balance
+### Additional information

+- Miles - Driven miles from this trip.
-Miles Balance is the sum of the miles driven by the car after the trip.
+- Miles Balance - Sum of all miles driven by this car after this trip.

 ---